 As part of your lesson you may lie down on an Alexander table with your head on a few books and knees raised, allowing maximum rest and support for your back.
 Lying down in this way will give you an opportunity to pay attention to your body and your balance; to teach your muscles to support you in a well-organised way.

 Semi supine is a practical procedure that you learn in your Alexander Technique lessons.
-It helps you let go of undue unnoticed tension habits that contract and compress you, allowing gentle release through your neck and back and encouraging a quality of appropriate ‘lengthened’ elastic tone throughout your whole body and musculature.
+It is a process of Constructive Rest helping you undo undue unnoticed tension habits that contract and compress you, allowing gentle release through your neck and back and encouraging a quality of appropriate ‘lengthened’ elastic tone throughout your whole body and musculature.

 Semi supine can benefit your postural organisation and your wellbeing.
 Your back will thank you for it too.